Version as adopted by the IndustriALL Congress on 14 September 2021

-The Congress and the Executive Committee can establish sections for specific industrial sectors and white collar workers coming within the organizational scope of the affiliated unions.
-These sections shall comprise representatives of the affiliated unions representing the workers concerned.
+The Congress and the Executive Committee can establish sectors for specific industrial sectors and white collar workers falling within the organizational scope of the affiliated unions.
+These sectors shall comprise representatives of the affiliated unions representing the workers concerned.

-The Executive Committee shall organise the work of the Sections, which may for administrative purposes be grouped into clusters.
+The Executive Committee shall organise the work of the sectors, which may for administrative purposes be grouped into clusters.

-Each Section or Cluster Conference shall elect two Co-Chairpersons, one woman and one man, who shall work with the Executive Committee and the Secretariat to organize the section and arrange necessary meetings and actions to carry out international work in the relevant section, and work on specific cross-sectoral issues.
+Each sector or cluster shall elect two Co-Chairpersons, one woman and one man, who shall work with the Executive Committee and the Secretariat to organize the sector and arrange necessary meetings and actions to carry out international work in the relevant sector, and work on specific cross-sectoral issues.